amoghbanta/adt-backend/README.md

 ## Local Development

-- Requires Python 3.10+
+- Requires Python 3.13+
-- Depends on the `adt-press` package for the core pipeline; install it from PyPI or via `pip install -e ../adt-press` when working in a mono-repo checkout.
+- Depends on the `adt-press` package for the core pipeline; once it is published remove the `[tool.uv.sources]` override or point it at a release.
 - See `docs/adt_productization_overview.md` in the main project for endpoint semantics and background job behaviour.